kubernetes-sigs/nfs-subdir-external-provisioner/README.md

 make build
 make container
 # `nfs-subdir-external-provisioner:latest` will be created.
+# Note: This will build a single-arch image that matches the machine on which container is built.
-# To upload this to your custom registry, say `quay.io/myorg`, you can use
+# To upload this to your custom registry, say `quay.io/myorg` and arch as amd64, you can use
-# docker tag nfs-subdir-external-provisioner:latest quay.io/myorg/nfs-subdir-external-provisioner:latest
+# docker tag nfs-subdir-external-provisioner:latest quay.io/myorg/nfs-subdir-external-provisioner-amd64:latest
-# docker push quay.io/myorg/nfs-subdir-external-provisioner:latest
+# docker push quay.io/myorg/nfs-subdir-external-provisioner-amd64:latest
 ```

 # Build and publish with GitHub Actions